A Canadian company director who “loved diving” drowned during a scuba trip in Aitutaki yesterday morning.

 It is understood that the dive on Aitutaki had been completed and everyone had come to the surface.

-Thereafter Donison was noticed by a young woman diver as floating head-down in the water without a mask on.
+Thereafter Donison was noticed by a young woman diver as floating head-down in the water with his mouthpiece out.

 Donison had booked the dive trip for himself and another couple travelling with them.